-Welcome to Month 6!
+Welcome to Phase 6!
 You've learned to build powerful AI systems.
 Now let's explore running models locally - no API calls, no costs, complete privacy.

 Coming from Software Engineering?
 Ollama is like Docker for ML models — you